 Special from The Island of Tea collection

-Special is a composition that was created for lovers of traditional infusions.
-It consists of the most delicate Ceylon black tea leaves, which, after brewing, emit a soothing scent and a deep, complex taste.
+Special is a blend created with lovers of traditional infusions in mind.
+It consists of the finest Ceylon black tea leaves, which, when brewed, release a soothing aroma and a deep, complex flavor.

-Due to its noble character, it is considered premium tea.
+Due to its noble character, it is considered a premium tea.

 Pu-Erh from the Chinese collection